 You know best and you will sense when the one is around you.
 Don’t forget to use a new athame and that, if you bump into a used item, you should cleanse it before using it as some stagnant energy could be attached to the athame and distort your craft.

 That’s the reason why it is very important to buy it in a physical store.
-Often, online, on websites like eBay, you can find athames sold as new, but they are actually old and used, meaning they belonged to another witch.
-Each witch should have her own athame so find your own, create a great connection, and live your craft in a positive way!
+On websites like eBay, you can often find athames sold as new, but they are actually old and used, meaning they belonged to another witch.
+Each witch should have her own athame so find your own, create a great connection, and positively live your craft!